-Remember, if you, or someone you know are in crisis, encourage them to call Lifeline Line on 13 11 14.
+If you, or someone you know are in crisis, encourage them to call Lifeline Line on 13 11 14.

 If you think their, yours or the life of any other person in the family is in danger, the best thing to do is to call 000.